JackalJoe/USB-Docs/(3) Ultraseedbox Applications/rTorrent and ruTorrent.md

 made using the Webui companion RUtorrent will be lost whenever you next restart the rtorrent process.

-Editing the settings can cause issues if done incorrectly and Ultraseedbox cannot support modifications done to rtorrent.rc.
+Editing the settings can cause issues if done incorrectly and Ultra.cc cannot support modifications done to rtorrent.rc.

 You will need to use SSH in order to follow this guide.